sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

 print(f"Total Designs: {total_count}")
 ```

 The `datasets_builder` function creates a dataset collection with the specified datasets.
-The HLS source code for the deigns in these datasets are built into the HLSFactory package itself so no other external downloads or setup is needed to load these datasets.
-The `dataset_labels` argument is optional and can be used to assign user specified names to the datasets rather than the default names.
+The HLS source code for the designs in these datasets is built into the HLSFactory package itself, so no other external downloads or setup are needed to load these datasets.
+The `dataset_labels` argument is optional and can be used to assign user-specified names to the datasets rather than the default names.
 Datasets are loaded by a list of keys that correspond to the datasets in the `datasets_builtin` module.
 For more information about the datasets and the keys, see the [](../built_in_datasets.md) page as well as the [](hlsfactory.datasets_builtin) module API documentation.

 In this demo, we load the Polybench, MachSuite, and CHStone datasets built into HLSFactory.

-After this step, the working directory will look as follows.
+After this step, the working directory looks as follows:

 ```text
 - WORK_DIR/